Zero-Tang/NoirVisor/src/drv_core/serial/readme.md

 # Serial Port Driver
-NoirVisor may need to access serial ports in order to debug.
+NoirVisor may need to access serial ports in order to debug. \
+This option can be used in both interactive debugging and text-mode debugging.

 # Serial Driver Specification
-Non-ISA-standard serial ports are out of scope.
+Non-ISA-standard serial ports (e.g.: `virtio-serial` and PCI-serial) are out of scope, unless they provide the same specification as ISA-standard serial ports.

 ## Port Addresses
 The port addresses may vary.
 Typically, the address may be: